HoGentTIN/docker-intro/docs/slides.md

 ### Images

--   A template containing everything needed to run an application
+-   A file containing everything needed to run an application
+-   "template", "blueprint", ...
 -   Defined by a `Dockerfile`
+-   Immutable
+-   Layered
 -   Create an image if you want to dockerize your application and want others to use it easily

 ---

 ### Containers

+-   A running instance of an image
--   An isolated environment for your code.
+-   An isolated environment for your code
-    -   Has no knowledge about your system.
+    -   Has no knowledge about your system
+-   Mutable
 -   Use a container if you easily want to use an existing application for which an image exists
     -   You'll probably use containers more often than building images